 On May 1, 2018 The Fedora Project, released Fedora 28, the latest version of the open source operating system.
 You are able to download Fedora 28 Server, Fedora 28 Workstation and Fedora 28 Atomic Host (Fedora Atomic is a platform for your Linux-Docker-Kubernetes (LDK) application stack.
 Already a Fedora user and looking to get started right away, there is a great post on the Fedora Magazine site – Upgrading Fedora 27 to Fedora 28 to help.

 One of the new features is a modular repository, this will allow you to choose between different versions of software that you need for your software.
 Not sure this is something I’ll need as I am not a developer but good to know that it exists.
-If other distros do this already let me know in the comments below.
+If other distros do this already let me know on Twitter.

 A new feature in Fedora workstation, allowing you to include some third-party software repositories.
 A couple that have been highlighted are: